 Tennessee-Specific Information:

-Tennessee Highway Patrol has already increased its presence in Shelby County, with approximately 50 additional officers deployed as of this deployment announcement.
+Tennessee Highway Patrol has already increased its presence in Shelby County, with more than 100 additional officers deployed as of this deployment announcement.

 Tennessee State Capitol Building